mehdihosseinimoghadam/MehdiHosseiniMoghadam.github.io/_posts/2022-04-27-Punctuation-and-Capitalization .md

 the second symbol determines if a word needs to be capitalized or not (where U indicates that the word should be upper cased, and O - no capitalization needed)

 By default, the following punctuation marks are considered: commas, periods, and question marks; the remaining punctuation marks were removed from the data.
-This can be changed by introducing new labels in the labels.txt files.
+This can be changed by introducing new labels in the `labels.txt` files.

-Each line of the labels.txt should follow the format: [LABEL] [SPACE] [LABEL] [SPACE] [LABEL] (for labels.txt).
-For example, labels for the above text.txt file should be:
+Each line of the `labels.txt` should follow the format: [LABEL] [SPACE] [LABEL] [SPACE] [LABEL] (for `labels.txt`).
+For example, labels for the above `text.txt` file should be:

+`OU OO OO OO OO OO OU ?U`
+`OU OO OO OO ...`